 In May 1947, Hamilton Holt wrote to former first lady Eleanor Roosevelt.
-Pres.
-Holt had known Mrs. Roosevelt and her late husband, Franklin, for a number of years, and both of them had come to Rollins in 1936, when Pres.
-Roosevelt received an honorary degree.
+President Holt had known Mrs. Roosevelt and her late husband, Franklin, for a number of years, and both of them had come to Rollins in 1936, when President Roosevelt received an honorary degree.

 The letter began:

 “Rollins has a new Administration Building this year and I have a Beautiful office which I wish to furnish as a private library, with an antique flavor, and with little or no institutional flavor.
 I seem to remember that you established some years ago a business for the reproduction of fine antique models.
 I am especially anxious to get a replica of the desk that George Washington used that is now in the governor’s room of the city hall in New York.”

 This was the beginning of a quest for Hamilton Holt.
 The Archives has several letters on file regarding this desk, including one from President Holt to the custodian of New York’s City Hall, asking for photos of the original, as well as its dimensions.
 Another letter comes from Schmieg & Kotzian cabinet makers in New York, stating that the firm was “thoroughly familiar with this desk having made one just recently for the president of the First National Bank.”
 (This was apparently a much-copied piece of furniture.
 The Kittinger Furniture Company in Buffalo, NY, made a version that was used by Franklin Roosevelt and still sold today; see http://bit.ly/2EKNhuq. )

 Schmieg & Kotzian’s estimate for a replica came to $1,500 (about $15,196 in today’s dollars), not including crating and shipping.
 President Holt decided this was “ ‘way beyond my purse,” but did not give up.
 He hoped to spend no more than $300-$400, and ultimately acquired a piece that was made locally by a man named Elwood A. Dillingham.